 Platt has directed football since he joined ESPN full-time in 2010.
 He started with SEC Primetime games on ESPNU before moving onto the ESPN2 primetime crew in 2011, doing mostly SEC matchups.
 Platt continued in that role through the 2014 season, culminating in the opportunity to direct the Peach Bowl, the first of the New Year’s Six bowls.
-Since 2015, Platt has directed college football games on ESPN and ABC and at least one New Year’s Six bowl annually, including the Peach Bowl (twice), Cotton Bowl (twice) and Sugar Bowl.
+Since 2015, Platt has directed college football games on ESPN and ABC, including five New Year’s Six bowls – the Peach Bowl (twice), Cotton Bowl (twice) and Sugar Bowl.

 In addition to college football, Platt has directed college basketball games for the last 10 years – including the NCAA Women’s Basketball Final Four twice (2018 and 2019).
 He has also been part of ESPN’s Major League Baseball coverage since 2013, while directing four NCAA Lacrosse National Championships and four College Football Awards shows.

 Platt has been a director since 2008 when he was offered the opportunity to work high school football for ESPN.
 That same year, he transitioned to college basketball and lacrosse.
 He began working for ESPN in 2005 as a freelance technical director.

 Prior to ESPN, Platt was a freelance technical director from 1999-2010.
 He worked all the local Washington, D.C. and Baltimore games and did an NFL on Fox football package for four years.
 He also covered three Olympics for NBC (Athens, Tornio, and Beijing), earning a Sports Emmy Award in Technical Achievement for the 2008 Beijing Olympics.